Associate of Applied Science (A.A.S.)

 - All accepted students must submit to a criminal background check, drug screening, physical examination and dental examination.
 Evidence of hepatitis-B vaccination or statement that the student declines the vaccination must be provided.

 - Applicants must have a curricular GPA of at least 2.5 to be considered for admission.
-However, this is a competitive admissions process.
+However, this is competitive admissions process.

 - All transcripts must be on file in the Admissions and Records office in order for a student to be considered for admission.